 Moving your body is one of the most effective ways to manage perimenopause symptoms.
 Regular exercise helps stabilize your mood, improve sleep, and maintain a healthy weight.
 Aim for at least 150 minutes of moderate activity each week.
 This could be as simple as a brisk walk, a weekend hike, or a dance class.
 It’s also crucial to include strength training in your routine two to three times a week.
 Using weights, resistance bands, or your own body weight helps keep your bones strong, which is vital as bone density can decrease during this time.
 The goal isn’t to run a marathon (unless you want to!), but to find consistent, enjoyable ways to move that make you feel strong and energized.

-Strategies for Better Sleep and Less Stress
+Your Plan for Better Sleep and a Calmer Mind

 If you’re struggling with sleep disturbances and heightened stress, you are not alone.
 These are hallmark symptoms of perimenopause, often creating a frustrating cycle.
 To break it, try creating a calming bedtime routine that signals to your body it’s time to wind down.
 This might include turning off screens an hour before bed, taking a warm bath, or reading a book.
 Incorporating relaxation techniques into your day can also make a big difference.
 Gentle practices like yoga, meditation, and deep-breathing exercises can help lower cortisol (the stress hormone) and calm your nervous system.
 Even just five minutes of mindfulness or meditation can help you feel more centered and prepared to handle whatever the day brings.